-Royal Caribbean has dozens of delightful family-friendly ships, but for 2019-2020, we have identified six that are the best ones for families cruising with toddlers.
+Royal Caribbean has dozens of delightful family-friendly ships.
+But I’ve identified 6 that are the best ones for families cruising with toddlers.

 The Oasis-Class Ships

-Royal Caribbean’s four Oasis Class ships hit all the bells and whistles that Royal Caribbean has to offer when it comes to toddlers.
-These four ships include Symphony of the Seas, Harmony of the Seas, Oasis of the Seas (as upgraded in 2019), and Allure of the Seas (as upgraded in 2020).
+Royal Caribbean’s 4 Oasis Class ships hit all the bells and whistles that Royal Caribbean has to offer when it comes to toddlers.
+These 4 ships include Symphony of the Seas, Harmony of the Seas, Oasis of the Seas, and Allure of the Seas.

 Two of the biggest attractions on the Oasis-class ships are the trio of water slides known as the Perfect Storm and a 10-story dry slide, The Abyss.
 While these attractions may appeal to your older kids and adults, they have height restrictions that exclude almost all toddlers.

 However, these ships also boast a deluxe splash park area known as Splashaway Bay.
-Splashaway Bay features many items that you often see in splash parks such as sprayers and an oversized tipping bucket, but it also features its own set of scaled down water slides that are perfect for the little kids.
-(The upgraded Oasis and Allure will both feature two drench buckets instead of one.)
-Notably, Splashaway Bay is open to toddlers wearing swim diapers.
+This splash park features sprayers and an oversized tipping bucket.
+It also features its own set of scaled down water slides that are perfect for the little kids!
+And Splashaway Bay is open to toddlers wearing swim diapers.

 However, both Harmony of the Seas and Symphony of the Seas also feature a scaled down climbing wall which is surrounded by safety netting for small kids.

-You’ll find the kids’ climbing area on the Boardwalk, which is an open air promenade that’s one of the hallmark features of all the Oasis class ships.
+You’ll find the kids’ climbing area on the Boardwalk, which is an open-air promenade, one of the hallmark features of all the Oasis class ships.
 This area definitely provides many fun activities for the toddler set.

-There are lots of fun, free activities such as a carousel, strolling entertainers, balloon animals and face painting.
-For a fee, you can also indulge in cupcakes, candy and other sugary treats, and also drop by the Build-A-Bear workshop.
+There are also lots of fun, free activities such as a carousel, strolling entertainers, balloon animals and face painting.
+For a fee, you can also indulge in cupcakes, candy.
+There’s also the Build-A-Bear workshop.